joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/27/business/toddler-bottles-recall-green-sprouts.html?searchResultPosition=1

 **Iran Calls for U.S. to Be Expelled From World Cup**\
 `U.S. Soccer angered Iran by posting a doctored Iran flag on social media.
-The Americans said the decision was intentional, but later deleted the posts.`\
+The Americans said the decision was intentional but later deleted the posts.`\
 https://nytimes.com/2022/11/27/sports/soccer/iran-flag-us-world-cup.html?searchResultPosition=2

 **Riots break out in Brussels after Belgium’s surprising loss to Morocco.**\